Joseph Sutton (college president): Tenure at Indiana University

 Joseph Lee Sutton was an academic presence on the Indiana University Bloomington campus for 13 years before taking over as President from Interim President and Chancellor Herman B Wells in 1968.
-During his years as professor was considered to be an excellent educator and in 1955 he received Sigma Delta Chi's "Brown Derby" award, which was granted to the most popular professor.
+During his years as professor he was considered to be an excellent educator and in 1955 he received Sigma Delta Chi's "Brown Derby" award, which was granted to the most popular professor.
 As President, he was respected by administrators and faculty at IU.

 Sutton's brief tenure as President saw many challenges, including widespread protests on campus about U.S. involvement in the Vietnam War.
 He oversaw the dedication of a new IU library in 1969, the same year that an act of arson was committed at the old library that cost an estimated $650,000 in damages.
-A culprit was never found.
-Sutton resigned his position as President in the fall of 1970 and was replaced by then-Vice President John W. Ryan.
+The culprit was never found.
+Sutton resigned his position as President in the fall of 1970 and was replaced by then Vice President John W. Ryan.
 He continued to work as a professor of political science at IU until his death.

 Personal life

-Sutton married Jean Harkness on August 19, 1945, and together they had four children: James Warner, Geoffrey Joseph, David Harkness, and Abigail Jean.
-Jean's death in 1970 prompted Sutton to resign as President of IU in order to spend more time with his children.
+Sutton married Jean Harkness on August 19, 1945, and together they had four children: James Werner, Geoffrey Joseph, David Harkness, and Abigail Jean.
+His wife Jean's death in 1970 prompted Sutton to resign as President of IU in order to spend more time with his children.
 He married Elizabeth Josephson in March 1971.
 Just prior to the couple's departure to Japan, where Sutton was slated to become an exchange Professor at Tenri University, they were involved in a car accident.
 He died on April 29, 1972, at the age of 48, as a result of injuries sustained from the accident.